 He has been with Philips Semiconductors, where he worked on a BiCMOS chipset for GSM and cellular units from 1993 to 1994.
 In 1995, he was with Sun Microsystems working on the UltraSPARC microprocessor’s cache RAM design methodology.
 During the summer of 1997, he was with Lucent Technologies (Bell Labs), Murray Hill, NJ, where he investigated low-phase-noise integrated oscillators.
 In 1998, he joined the Faculty of the California Institute of Technology, Pasadena, where he is Thomas G. Myers Professor of Electrical Engineering, Department Head (Executive Office) of Electrical Engineering, and Director of Microelectronics Laboratory.
 His research interests are high-speed and high-frequency electronics and photonics integrated circuits for applications in sensors, biomedical devices, photonics, and communication systems.

 Prof. Hajimiri is the author of The Design of Low Noise Oscillators (Boston, MA: Springer, 1999) and has authored and coauthored more than 180 refereed journal and conference technical articles.
-He has been granted more than 70 U.S. and European patents and has many more pending applications.
+He has been granted close to 80 U.S. and European patents and has many more pending applications.
 He has served on the Technical Program Committee of the International Solid-State Circuits Conference (ISSCC), as an Associate Editor of the IEEE Journal of Solid-State Circuits (JSSC), as an Associate Editor of IEEE Transactions on Circuits and Systems (TCAS): Part-II, a member of the Technical Program Committees of the International Conference on Computer Aided Design (ICCAD), Guest Editor of the IEEE Transactions on Microwave Theory and Techniques, and Guest Editorial Board of Transactions of Institute of Electronics, Information and Communication Engineers of Japan (IEICE).